Just-In-Time Objectives: A General Approach for Specialized AI Interactions: RELATED WORK

 An emerging set of work explores dynamic UI generation, leveraging the generative flexibility of LLMs while providing stable UI affordances~\cite{litt2025malleable}.
 This work ranges from on-the-fly widgets for data visualization and computational notebooks~\cite{vaithilingam2024dynavis,cheng2024biscuit} to live behavior generation in games~\cite{jennings2024gromit}.
 While some work envisions generative user interfaces that evolve with flexible end-user customization~\cite{cao2025jelly, min2025malleable}, other work envisions them as widespread alternatives to status quo chat interfaces~\cite{chen2025generativeinterfaces}.

 We share an excitement about this research direction, while also noting that achieving a ``dynamic'' interface is not inherently valuable: interfaces must adapt along the axes that users find valuable.
 Recent work on UI generation demonstrates the importance of feedback to steer UI generation towards high-quality designs.
 Large-scale data such as eye-tracking data~\cite{jiang2024uEyes} and repositories of existing UIs~\cite{uicoder, wu2024uiClip} can generate reliable feedback, but such data is costly to gather.
 We draw inspiration from self-improving algorithms for LLM pipelines~\cite{madaan2023selfrefine} that leverage lightweight metrics rather than massive datasets~\cite{khattab2024dspy, zhu2025autolibra}, but our work explores whether these metrics could be directly induced from passive observations of user behavior.
-Just-in-time objectives provide a means for users to express what axes they find valuable and guide UI generation---without requiring manual customization.
+Given such user-specific metrics, it is possible to build on the success of LLM generate-then-rank architectures that can scale up LLM performance at inference time with generators that produce a large number of samples and evaluators (or verifiers) that select the best output candidate~\cite{brown2024largeLanguageMonkeys, song2025mindTheGap, snell2024scaling, saadFalcon2025Weaver}.
+Just-in-time objectives provide a means for users to express what axes they find valuable and guide UI generation, without requiring manual customization.